 3. Monitoring postgraduate professional activities and achievements.
 The department's Graduate Student Services Specialist makes use of limited time and resources to monitor postgraduate professional activities and achievements.
 This information is compliled and published each semester in a newsletter which is distributed to faculty, graduate students, and interested community members as well as to peer programs at other institutions.
-Newsletters are regularly posted on the department website (They are currently not available because the website is going through a reconstruction).
+Newsletters are regularly posted on the department website.

 8) State how many persons submitted evidence that was evaluated.
 If applicable, please include the sampling technique used.

 9) Who interpreted or analyzed the evidence that was collected?
 (Check all that apply.)